jozefg/drafts/dissecting-some-ltac.markdown

     Ltac simplHyp invOne :=
       let invert H F :=
         inList F invOne;
-        (** This case covers an inversion that succeeds immediately, meaning no constructors of [F] applied. *) (inversion H; fail)
-        (** Otherwise, we only proceed if inversion eliminates all but one constructor case. *)
+          (inversion H; fail)
           || (inversion H; [idtac]; clear H; try subst) in

       match goal with
         (** Eliminate all existential hypotheses. *)
         | [ H : ex _ |- _ ] => destruct H

-        (** Find opportunities to take advantage of injectivity of data constructors, for several different arities. *)
         | [ H : ?F ?X = ?F ?Y |- ?G ] =>
-          (** This first branch of the [||] fails the whole attempt iff the arguments of the constructor applications are already easy to prove equal. *)
           (assert (X = Y); [ assumption | fail 1 ])
           || (injection H;
             match goal with